 The Center for Engaged Religious Pluralism addresses issues in many publics by engaging religiously diverse perspectives to contribute to a more inclusive political culture, solutions to public policy issues, and the development of interfaith leaders among students and in various professions.

 For decades, U.S. popular political debate has been framed as an argument between religious right and secular left.
 That frame is becoming outmoded as an interfaith movement has begun to take hold in the U.S. and around the world, fostering greater understanding and cooperation among people of many faiths.

-Since 2008, the Center has contributed to that trend by advocating a different way to frame the popular political discourse through the “America’s Sacred Ground” project and providing opportunities for a wide spectrum of religious viewpoints to be heard.
-This work offers insights for creative, spiritually inspired approaches to public policy in areas such as prison inmate religious accommodation and economic justice, and cultivates student interfaith leadership and multifaith engagement in many sectors to further the value of pluralism.
+Since 2008, the Center has contributed to that trend by advocating a way to frame the popular political discourse through a different lens -- “America’s Sacred Ground” -- providing opportunities for many religious viewpoints to be heard in a wide spectrum of settings.
+This work offers insights for creative, spiritually inspired approaches to religious diversity and policy in government institutions and cultivates interfaith leadership and multifaith engagement in many sectors to further the value of pluralism.

-"Conversations in the public square about religion, politics, and public policy too often are limited to a divide between the religious right and secular liberals.
+"Conversations in the public square about religion too often are limited to a divide between the religious right and secular liberals.
 The Center strives to broaden the dialogue to include perspectives from all of the world's religions." -- Dr. Barbara A. McGraw, Director

 The Center for Engaged Religious Pluralism engages religiously diverse and non-faith perspectives to foster interreligious understanding and leadership, promoting practices and policies that address religious diversity in many publics.
 Through this work and the cultivation of “interfaith leaders,” CERP contributes to more respectful, inclusive communities.